-Updated: August, 2017Summary of common traffic laws in California – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: September, 2022Summary of common traffic laws in California – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the California Office of Traffic Safety website.

 In California, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is only 55 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 California allows new drivers to get their learners permit at the age of 15 years and 6 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.